 If you like the Paleo Diet (caveman diet) you would believe that binging when the hunt was good or the berries/nuts were in season and then fasting for periods when the food was less abundant, was a regular, normal way of life.
 Maybe even the way we evolved to metabolize food the best?

-So I challenge you to step outside of conventional wisdom and try the Eat Stop Eat program.
+So I challenge you to step outside of conventional wisdom and try flexible, intermittent fasting.
 Break the food habit.
 Break the obsessive cycle.
 Turn the switch off for a short while.
 Give your colon a rest from the constant food fest, the constant 'fed state.'
 Regain control of your eating habits through flexible, intermittent fasting.
 Learn to enjoy what you eat when you do eat.
 Choose healthy weight loss through intermittent fasting.
 It works for me and it can work for you.

 Are these benefits of flexible, intermittent fasting enough for you to give it a try for your healthy weight loss?